-WHY?
-2. WHY ARE YOU CONSULTING?
-(Check all that apply) To seek advice, informed opinion or input for consideration prior to decision-making?
-To share information and/or create awareness about a subject/potential recommendations/decision yet to be made?
-To share information and awareness about a subject/recommendation/decision that has been made?
+√ To shai re information and/or create awareness about a subject/potential recommendations/decision yet to be made?
+To sh are information and awareness about a subject/recommendation/decision that has been made?
 Other?
 (Please explain)

 3. HOW DOES THIS CONSULTATION LINK TO THE OCDSB STRATEGIC PLAN, DISTRICT IMPROVEMENT PLAN, BUDGET, ANNUAL DISTRICT GOALS AND OBJECTIVES AND/OR RELEVANT MINISTRY / OCDSB POLICIES OR PROCEDURES (if applicable)?